All Products

 • Creates a RAM identity provider (IdP) in your account, named ack-rrsa-<cluster_id>, configured for single sign-on (SSO) with the cluster's OIDC issuer.

-After RRSA is enabled, the maximum validity period for all newly created ServiceAccount tokens is capped at 12 hours.
+• Token validity limit: After RRSA is enabled, newly created ServiceAccount tokens have a maximum validity of 12 hours.

 Enable during cluster creation